Lucie Castets: Positions and op-eds

 In December 2024, Castets co-authored (with political scientist Bertrand Badie) an op-ed in Libération urging stronger French action to protect civilians in Gaza and Lebanon.
 In May 2025, she co-signed an op-ed calling for EU sanctions against Israeli leaders responsible for mass violence in Gaza and for recognition of the state of Palestine.

 Personal life

-Castets is married to a woman and they have a child.
+Castets is married to a woman and they have two children.
 She played tennis for about ten years, and served as ball girl at the French Open at the age of 15.